Aakash4518/Simon-Says-Game/README.md

 This project is a simple implementation of the classic "Simon Says" memory game.
 The goal of the game is to repeat a sequence of colors in the correct order as it gets progressively longer.

+## Play Online

+You can play the Simon Says Game online at [https://simonsaysga.web.app].

 ## Features

 - Interactive gameplay with increasing difficulty.